 You don’t necessarily need to be a relative; you can open an account for any child you’d like to invest for.
-You just need their legal name, date of birth, and Social Security number.
+All you need is their legal name, date of birth, and Social Security number.

 There isn't an option to sign up for just the Acorns Early account — to open an account, you have to sign up for the Acorns Family plan.
 You might want to open an Acorns Early account if you are already an Acorns member, or you want access to Acorns' investment, retirement, and checking accounts.
-You might not want to open an Acorns Early account if you aren't interested in the rest of Acorns' accounts.
+If you aren't interested in the other features of Acorns, you might not want to open an Acorns Early account.

 You can learn more about Acorns in our full review.

 You will also gain access to financial literacy content that helps you talk with your child about money.

 All Acorns Early customers are placed into an aggressive portfolio because of the age of the beneficiary.
 Given the child’s young age, there’s an opportunity to accept more risk in exchange for seeking a greater potential reward over time.

 Joining the Acorns Family plan costs $5 per month for most families.